Mfaizl/jsongrapher-pyasd/README.md

 ## **2\.
 Creating and Populating a New JSONGrapher Record**

-The easiest way to start is with the `create_new_JSONGrapherRecord()` function.
-While you *can* instantiate the JSONGrapherRecord class directly, this function is generally more convenient.
-We'll create a record and inspect its default fields.
 <pre>
-try:
-    from JSONGRapherRC import JSONRecordCreator  # Normal usage except ImportError:
-    import JSONRecordCreator  # If the class file is local

 Record = JSONRecordCreator.create_new_JSONGrapherRecord()
 Record.set_comments("Tree Growth Data collected from the US National Arboretum") Record.set_datatype("Tree_Growth_Curve")